Paddocks that are worn, damaged and poached after a long wet winter can be brought back full with our over seeding and rejuvenation service.

-At MC Country Services we pride ourselves on our approach to reseeding, as it is not only highly efficient but also effective in ensuring the right seed is used for your land requirements.
+Our over seeding it is not only highly efficient but also effective in ensuring the right seed is used for your land requirements.

 There are many different types of grass seed available, but not all are suitable for reseeding or for the livestock that you may keep.

-We see grass as an essential element in building a healthy and productive pasture, which is why we do not just use a standard formula for each paddock.
+Grass is an essential element in building a healthy and productive pasture, which is why we do not just use a standard formula for each paddock.

-In the UK, the most common grasses include various types of ryegrass, cocksfoot, Timothy, red and white clover.
+In the UK, the most common grasses include various types of ryegrass, cocksfoot, Timothy, red fescue and white clover.

 Time of year

-Overseeding earlier in the year will dramatically help in reducing weed competition.
+Reseeding earlier in the year will dramatically help in reducing weed competition.

-As any landowner will know, reseeding is a critical part of grassland management to ensure the pasture remains in good condition; reducing weeds and maintaining a high nutritional value to livestock.
+Landowners will know, reseeding is a critical part of grassland management to ensure the pasture remains in good condition; reducing weeds and maintaining a high nutritional value to livestock.